Ontario Highway 400: Since 2000

 On February 27, 2014, a major snowsquall affected Highway 400 in Innisfil with heavy wind gusts and near-zero visibility.
 A total of 96 vehicles were involved in a major collision that ensued near Innisfil Beach Road.
 Although no injuries were reported, the highway was closed for a day and buses were shuttled in to warm stranded motorists.

 In 2017, the provincial government announced the widening of Highway 400 from Major Mackenzie Drive to King Road from 6 lanes to 8 lanes with HOV lanes.
-The southbound HOV lane was opened on September11, 2021, while the northbound lane opened two months later on November11.
+The southbound HOV lane was opened on September 11, 2021, while the northbound lane opened two months later on November 11.

 As a precursor to the eventual reconfiguration of the Highway 89 junction, the Cookstown service centre was closed on February 1, 2013, while its replacement was shifted to a new site north of Fourth Line while being rebranded as Innisfil ONRoute and it reopened in June 2015.
 Construction to replace the Highway 89 overpass and realign the interchange to a parclo, with new ramps to be built in the NW quadrant where the service centre was formerly located, commenced in 2019 with an expected completion set for 2021.

-Future
+There are future plans to widen Highway 400 to 10 lanes throughout Barrie.
+It was announced in July 2025 that the Dunlop Street overpass would be replaced to accommodate this widening.

+Extension towards Sudbury

 On June 28, 2005, it was officially confirmed that Highway 69 would be twinned and bypassed north to Highway 17 in Sudbury.
 This announcement was accompanied by a time line with the completion date set for 2017;

 in March 2015, the Ministry of Transportation acknowledged that the original completion date would not be met, and announced that its current goal is to have the project completed in the 2020s.
 However, work was already underway in 2003 to expand Highway 69 south of Sudbury to four lanes.

 As work is completed at the southern end near Nobel, the Highway 400 designation will be extended north.